Jonahlahona/Dualsense-Chord-Keeper/README.md

 1. Open the configuration interface from the system tray icon.
 2. Define your desired chords by selecting the primary buttons and the resulting action.
 3. Save your settings and start using your controller to trigger actions.

+## Backing up files

+If you run the program as-is the profile.json file can be found in the "%APPDATA%\DualsenseChordKeeper".

 ---